hiimjako/obsidian-live-syncinator/README.md

-# Obsidian Live Syncinator
+# Obsidian Syncinator
-The Obsidian-Live-Syncinator is a plugin for Obsidian that keeps your workspace in synchronization across multiple devices, live and in real-time that aims to eventually consistency.
+The Obsidian-Syncinator is a plugin for Obsidian that keeps your workspace in synchronization across multiple devices, live and in real-time that aims to eventually consistency.
 It depends and requires [syncinator-server](https://github.com/hiimjako/obsidian-live-syncinator-server) to be deployed.
 Follow the documentation to set it up.

 # Why the Name?